Anthony Giacalone: Criminal career

-In June 1976, Giacalone was sentenced to ten years in prison in addition to a $30,000 fine for tax evasion.
-He posted bond despite the Assistant United States attorney labeling him as a “danger to the community”.

 The Hotel Gotham

 The Luxurious Hotel Gotham was declared “the finest hotel in the country owned and operated by colored,” and figures like Jesse Owens, Jackie Robinson, and Sammy Davis Jr. filled the Gotham's long list of visitors.
 John White (one of the Gotham's owners) was a gambling man involved in alternative forms of earning money.
 Soon after its opening, the Gotham became known as “the fortress of the numbers racket in Detroit”.
 At this time, Tony Giacalone was Detroit's boss of the numbers racket, thus it is hardly surprising that his unlisted telephone number was contained in White's personal directory.
 White's numbers operation was wildly successful because Giacalone and the Mafia supplied the daily lottery's winning number combinations, gambling paraphernalia, but most importantly protection from law enforcement and any other trouble.
 Giacalone himself was recorded on wire-tap bribing police officers for information on upcoming gambling raids at his establishments like the Gotham.
 Although this earned Giacalone 8 months in the Detroit House of Corrections and a $500 fine (roughly $5,000 today), it did little to hinder the progress of numbers operations like White's and rackets like Giacalone's.

 The Gotham's penthouse, reserved exclusively for gambling, saw policemen, politicians, and other wealthy individuals come and go on a daily basis.
 Even after the Gotham officially closed for business in 1962, White's numbers operation continued.
 This served as an opportunity to conduct a Federal raid, which was carried out that November.
 Officials discovered, among many other things, that the Gotham raked in over $21 million annually (equivalent to $166 million today).
 Unfortunately for Federal officials, despite arresting and later convicting 41 people including John White, the only link uncovered between Giacalone and the Gotham was that of his phone number.
 This served little purpose to authorities other than to confirm what they already knew; the mafia assisted numbers operators in Detroit.